vaibhav131105/MyweatherAPI/README.md

   HTML,CSS,PHP

   ## Live demo
-  To see the webpage in action,click thefollowing link [MyWeatherAPI](http://whats-the-weather-in-city.herokuapp.com/)
+  To see the webpage in action,click the following link [MyWeatherAPI](http://whats-the-weather-in-city.herokuapp.com/)

   ## Contributing
   Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.